 What Is Manual Therapy?

-Manual therapy is a treatment method used by athletic trainers, physical therapists and massage therapists.
+Manual therapy is a treatment method used by athletic trainers, physical therapists and occupational therapists.
 Generally, it is used to treat musculoskeletal pain and often includes joint manipulation, joint mobilization, and mobilization of muscles and connective tissues.
-Within the physical therapy profession, physical therapy is a clinical approach to implementing hands-on techniques to increase the range of motion, treat joint structures, reduce pain, reduce inflammation and enhance healing.
-There are many different styles and methods of manual therapy used by physical therapists.
+Within the physical and occupational therapy professions, is a clinical approach to implementing hands-on techniques to increase the range of motion, treat joint structures, reduce pain, reduce inflammation and enhance healing.
+There are many different styles and methods of manual therapy used by the therapists.

-The Types of Manual Therapy at ProMotion Rehab and Sports Medicine in Columbia, Florence, McColl, Lake City, and Camden
+The Types of Manual Therapy at ProMotion Rehab and Sports Medicine in Columbia, Florence, Spartanburg, Lake City, and Camden

 The high velocity, low amplitude thrust joint mobilization is an approach that entails taking a joint to its restrictive barrier and applying a quick thrust in a specific direction in a very small range of movement.
 This technique is used for pain relief and the restoration of joint motion and does not move a joint beyond its normal anatomical limit.
 It has been shown in many research articles to be highly effective and safe for immediate pain reduction in the spine, as well as in many peripheral joints.

-Before any physical therapist initiates manual therapy, a full assessment of the blood supply is done in addition to a muscle and bone assessment and other body systems screen, as appropriate.
+Before any physical or occupational therapist initiates manual therapy, a full assessment of the blood supply is done in addition to a muscle and bone assessment and other body systems screen, as appropriate.
 The physical therapist will then implement the best type of manual therapy for the patient.
 All around, manual therapy increases blood flow, reduces pain, increases the range of motion and just plain feels good.
-Contact Us today at Lake City, Florence, McColl & Camden, SC Physical Therapy Clinics to learn more about how manual therapy can help you get on the road to recovery.
+Contact Us today at Lake City, Florence, Spartanburg & Camden, SC Clinics to learn more about how manual therapy can help you get on the road to recovery.